 Here are some more tips for driving in Australia:

 - Avoid driving in the dark: There are no road lights and no nearby cities that light up the sky.
 So dark, really means dark in Australia.
-And with all the wildlife that wakes up during sunset, and appears out of nowhere, it’s wiser to end your day before.
+And with all the wildlife that wakes up when the sun sets and appears out of nowhere, it’s wiser to end your day early.

 - Check your spare tire: It seems obvious, but make sure your spare tire is in good condition.
 When you air your tires, also air your spare one.
 Australia is dry and the roads are hot.
 A blowout can happen at any time.